Better Dissertation

 style.
 Both Scientific American and National Geographic

-- Most important of all, you must practice writing often and with a
+- You must practice writing often and with a

 critical eye.
 It works for coding, and it will work for writing, too.

-- Finally, you should have something interesting to
+- You should have something interesting to write

-write about.
-Few things are more frustrating than reading a vacuous piece
+about.
+Few things are more frustrating than reading a vacuous piece of

 Useful Links